thirteenaladdins/Word-Saver/README.md

 for easy viewing.

-More features to be added are a search functionality, and highlighting of previously saved words if you encounter them again.
-Maybe even a hover-over definition view of words that you have previously saved.
+More features to be added are a search functionality, and highlighting of previously saved words if you encounter them again, perhaps even a hover-over definition view of words that you have previously saved.